z3t0/src-revolution/README.md

 # src-project

-This is a project that minh wants to over throw the SRC
+This is a project that minh wants to over throw the SRC today!